ArnabChatterjee20k/domdistill/README.md

   enabled with `use_pool=True` / `--use-pool` and the section threshold is exceeded.
 - With a custom `embedding_fn`, `pool_size>1` uses thread-based section parallelism.
 - Custom `embedding_fn` works with thread pool; there is no pickling/serialization requirement.
+- `--max-adjacent-chunks` is the primary merge-window option; `--max-merge-span` is a legacy alias.
+- `--max-chunks-per-section` prevents candidate explosion on large sections.

 Optional process-pool DP: